mkalantari96/VehiclesMapApp/README.md

 - The application uses lazy loading to efficiently fetch and display large sets of vehicle data.
 - React's `useMemo` hook is employed to optimize rendering performance, particularly for the vehicle list and map components.
 - Redux Toolkit is used for efficient state management, helping to maintain a clear and performant data flow throughout the application.

-## Future Enhancements

-- Implement real-time updates for vehicle locations
-- Add user authentication and role-based access control
-- Integrate with a backend service for persistent data storage

 ## Testing